When a NSF-capable device begins a BGP session with a BGP peer, it sends an OPEN message to the peer. Included in the message

 device uses the routing information to update the RIB and the FIB with the new forwarding information.
 The NSF-aware device

 uses the network information to remove stale routes from its BGP table.
 Following that, the BGP protocol is fully converged.

 If a BGP peer does not support the graceful restart capability, it will ignore the graceful-restart capability in an OPEN

-message; but will establish a BGP session with the NSF-capable device.
-This function allows interoperability with non-NSF-aware
+message but will establish a BGP session with the NSF-capable device.
+This function will allow interoperability with non-NSF-aware

-BGP support in NSF requires that neighbor networking devices be NSF-aware; that is, devices must have the Graceful Restart
+BGP support in NSF requires that neighbor networking devices be NSF-aware; that is, the devices must have the graceful restart

 NSF-capable networking device.